dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 The [`<form>` element](https://angular.io/guide/forms#the-ngform-directive) listens for an `(ngOnSubmit)` event, which we'll handle with our `onSubmit()` method.
 We'll also add a template reference variable called `#tplForm` and set it to `ngForm`.
 This way, we can access the form's properties in the template itself.

 The `<input>` element should have an `[(ngModel)]` that binds to `commentForm.text`.
 This is the property we want to update when a user types in the form field.
-Recall that we set up our Firestore rules to accept comment text 200 characters or less, so we'll add this `maxlength` to our front-end, along with a `required` attribute so that users cannot submit empty comments.
+Recall that we set up our Firestore rules to accept comment text 200 characters or less, so we'll add this `maxlength` to our front end, along with a `required` attribute so that users cannot submit empty comments.

 Finally, the `<button>` to submit the form should be `[disabled]` if the form is not valid.
 We can reference the `valid` property using the `tplForm` reference variable we added to the `<form>` element.